723mist/Numi-Engine/Dashboard/README.md

 EN:

+When starting the engine, run the file with the name "manager.py "

 WARNING!
 The engine is not finished, but how:
 1. WE ARE LAYING THE FOUNDATION FOR THE FUTURE
 2. Work is underway on the interface